-Do not to bend at the waist.
+DO NOT bend at the waist.
 Instead, bend your knees and squat down to pick up something.
-Do not lift or carry anything heavier than around 10 pounds (nothing heavier than a milk carton).
+DO NOT lift or carry anything heavier than around 10 pounds (about 1 gallon of milk).
 This means you should not lift a laundry basket, grocery bags, or small children.
 You should also avoid lifting something above your head until your fusion heals.

-Take only short walks for the first 2 weeks after surgery.
+- Take only short walks for the first 2 weeks after surgery.
 After that, you may slowly increase how far you walk.

-Your doctor may or may not send you for some physical therapy after you leave hospital.
-You will need to learn how to move and do activities in a way that prevents pain and keeps your back in a safe position.
-These are:
+Your surgeon may prescribe physical therapy so that you learn how to move and do activities in a way that prevents pain and keeps your back in a safe position.
+These may include how to: